boliqq07/BGP/docs/source/Guide/base.rst

                  special_prob =  {"Mul": 0.5,"Add": 0.4,"exp": 0.1}
                  power_categories_prob = "balance")

-Then the mode can be built with ``skflow``, just replace the fit parameters: 'pset'.
+Then the mode can be built with ``skflow.SymbolLearning``, just replace the fit parameters: 'pset'.
 ::

         from bgp.skflow import SymbolLearning